-The Manager implements the Sub-Fund's sustainable investment strategy on an ongoing basis through the use of sustainability indicators (including the Manager's internal ESG assessment score of the third-party asset manager(s)/collective investment scheme(s) and/or ESG ratings provided by third party data providers such as MSCI ESG Manager, Sustainalytics and Institutional Shareholders Services (ISS) amongst others) and/or with reference to reporting received from third-party asset manager(s).
+The Manager implements the Sub-Fund's sustainable investment strategy on an ongoing basis through the use of sustainability indicators (including the Manager's internal ESG assessment score of the third-party asset manager(s)/collective investment scheme(s) and/or ESG ratings provided by third party data providers such as MSCI ESG Manager, Sustainalytics and Institutional Shareholders Services (ISS) amongst others) and/or with

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. reference to reporting received from third-party asset manager(s).
 The means by which the Manager or third-party asset manager(s) appointed by the Manager may identify investments will include internal research and scoring process utilised individually or combined in defining the investment universe which may include the use of external research and data (including publicly available information and data sourced from third party data providers), third-party asset managers' internal proprietary tools as well as an internal assessment and/ or of strengths and weaknesses of engagements conducted by the Manager or third-party asset manager(s).